Lhasa Zhol Pillar

 The Zhol outer pillar, or Doring Chima, is a stone pillar which stands outside the historical residential and administrative Zhol village below the Potala Palace, in Lhasa, Tibet.
-It was erected to commemorate a 783 border treaty between the Yarlung Dynasty's Tibetan Empire and the Tang Dynasty's Chinese Empire.
+It was erected to commemorate a 783 border treaty between the Tibetan Empire and the Tang dynasty.
 The pillar is inscribed with an old example of Tibetan writing.

 Erection

-The pillar was erected during the reign of King Trisong Detsen (755 until 797, or 804), the 38th king of the Yarlung Dynasty.
-It was commissioned by the powerful minister Nganlam Takdra Lukhong.
+The pillar was erected during the reign of King Trisong Detsen (755 until 797), the 38th king of the Yarlung dynasty.
+It was commissioned by Chisong Dezan who erected a monument to commemorate the war achievements of Nganlam Takdra Lukhong.